Featured Posts

 Number of reflexive relations

-The number of reflexive relations on a set with n elements is presented by capital N is the number of reflexive relations and small n is the number of elements in the set.
+The number of reflexive relations on a set with n elements is given by N = equation

 Example